snickzer/Anigame-Sniper/README.md

 8) {prefix}izzitoggle(y/n) | To turn on Izzi Sniper (y = ON / n = OFF)
 9) {prefix}latency | To see the bots latency set by you.
 10) {prefix} setlatency (latency should be a number)| To set the bots latency.

+## Disclaimer
+This is against TOS and can get your account banned , use at your own risk!

+> If you like my sniper consider putting a star on this repo !